MultiModalPFN: Extending Prior-Data Fitted Networks for Multimodal Tabular Learning: Experiments

-The proposed MGM+CAP mitigates this issue by first extracting non-tabular features using a sufficient number of MGM heads and then consolidating them.
-As a result, MGM+CAP improves steadily as the number of MGM heads increases and outperforms the MGM-only setup.
-The MGM head count corresponds to the x-axis, and CAP converts the extracted features into a compact, fixed-size representation—24 tokens for PU20 and 4 tokens for Cloth, preserving essential information while capping the overall token count.
-More detailed experimental results related to attention imbalance are provided in the supplementary material.
+In~\Cref{fig:perf_by_n_nontab_pu20}~(b), the trend changes when tabular and non-tabular features are used together.
+MMPFN performs best when the two modalities have similar token counts, and performance drops as one modality dominates the sequence.
+This pattern does not appear in~\Cref{fig:perf_by_n_nontab_pu20}~(a), where only non-tabular inputs are used.
+The contrast is consistent with attention imbalance: the modality with more tokens absorbs more of the attention budget, while the other receives less attention and contributes less signal.
+MGM+CAP mitigates this problem by extracting non-tabular features with enough MGM heads and then compressing them into 24 CAP tokens.
+As the number of MGM heads increases, MGM+CAP improves steadily and outperforms MGM alone.

-\paragraph{Modality Projector.} \Cref{tab:ablation_glu} summarizes an ablation of the modality projector design, comparing single-head (Linear, MLP) and multi-head (MLP, MoE, MGM) variants across all datasets.
-Single-head baselines, which apply a single linear or MLP projection to the non-tabular \texttt{[CLS]} embedding, already improve over the tabular-only backbone but yield the lowest average accuracies, highlighting the limitation of overcompressed representations.
+We further examine attention allocation by varying the number of non-tabular tokens while keeping the number of tabular tokens fixed.
+In~\Cref{fig:token_attention}, attention mass shifts monotonically toward the non-tabular modality as its token count increases, while the mass on tabular tokens decreases.
+This result supports the same explanation: a modality with more tokens receives a larger share of the attention budget. \Cref{tab:token_representation} then separates the effects of token count and representation quality.
+Increasing token count alone reduces MGM by nearly 2\%p despite identical representations, whereas MGM+CAP remains stable.
+When representation quality improves at the same total token count ($4\times32$ and 128), MGM still suffers from the larger token set, but MGM+CAP benefits from the stronger representations by compressing them into a compact set of tokens.
+More details are provided in the supplementary material.

-Moving to a multi-head projector that expands \texttt{[CLS]} into multiple tokens consistently boosts performance, confirming the benefit of capturing diverse aspects of the image/text features.
-Within the multi-head family, the Mixture-of-Experts (MoE) variant is less effective and less stable across datasets, suggesting that sparse expert routing is hard to exploit in the low-data regime considered here.
-In contrast, the proposed MGM, which combines multi-head projection with GLU-based gating, achieves the best accuracy on every dataset and the highest overall average.
+\paragraph{Modality Projector.} \Cref{tab:ablation_glu} ablates the modality projector, comparing single-head (Linear, MLP) and multi-head (MLP, MoE, MGM) variants.
+Parameter budgets are provided in the supplementary material.
+Single-head baselines apply one linear or MLP projection to the non-tabular \texttt{[CLS]} embedding.
+Although they improve over the tabular-only backbone, they yield the lowest average accuracies, suggesting that a single projection overcompresses non-tabular information.
+Expanding \texttt{[CLS]} into multiple tokens consistently improves performance, showing the benefit of capturing diverse aspects of image/text features.
+Within this family, MoE is less effective and less stable across datasets, suggesting that sparse expert routing is hard to exploit in the low-data regime.
+By contrast, MGM combines multi-head projection with GLU-based gating and achieves the best accuracy on every dataset and the best overall average.